Frenchiefellow/MusicNet-Early/README.md

 <ul>
 <li><strong>Chris (Owner of repo):</strong> Frontend Master.
 99.9% of the code here was contributed by me.</li>
 <ul>
-<li>Currently working on possible Facebook integration and bug fixes</li>
+<li>Currently working on bug fixes, optimizations, and other possible features</li>
 <li>Going to continue designing and testing</li>
 </ul>
 <li><strong>Ted:</strong> Database Testing and Optimization, Frontend Testing,  as well as Documentation.</li>